 Legal Requirements of the Public Health Service Act

 The goal of the act is to provide as much health insurance coverage in an affordable manner to the general public as possible.
 The idea is to force those without health insurance to participate and therefore lower the overall cost of insurance to the public.
 A key to success is forcing employers to offer insurance to their employees under a group plan.
 The primary rule is that any employer with more than 50 full-time employees (effective in 2016) must offer health insurance.
-So the first issue is to define the 50 full-time employee requirement.
+The first issue is to define the 50 full-time employee requirement.

 50 Full-Time Employees